SB-1113

 Plain Language

-Third-party vendors supplying AI algorithms or AI-based services to MA or CHIP managed care plans are subject to the full Chapter 53 requirements.
-The Department of Human Services will develop regulations further specifying vendor responsibilities.
+Third-party vendors that supply AI-based algorithms or services to MA or CHIP managed care plans are directly subject to all Chapter 53 obligations.
+The Department of Human Services will develop regulations specifying vendor responsibilities.

 Statutory Text